Summary

 5. Rest and serve

-Remove from heat and let stand covered for 5 minutes.
-The stew thickens as it rests.
-If it's too dry, add a little hot broth.
+Remove from heat and let rest, covered, for 5 minutes.
+The stew will thicken as it rests.
+If it becomes too dry, add a little hot broth.

-Serve in deep plates with a drizzle of extra virgin olive oil.
+Serve in deep plates with a drizzle of extra virgin olive oil on top.

 Three things distinguish it from other Lenten stews:

 - The noodles.
 They replace bread, rice, or hard-boiled eggs found in other versions.
-They are the hallmark of Extremaduran stew.
-They absorb the paprika broth and are full of flavor.
+They are the hallmark of Extremaduran "potaje."
+They absorb the paprika broth and become full of flavor.

 - No leafy greens.
-Unlike the Andalusian stew with spinach, the Extremaduran version omits leafy greens.
-It is a drier, denser, more inland stew.
+Unlike the Andalusian cod and spinach stew, the Extremaduran version omits leafy greens.
+It's a drier, denser stew, more typical of inland regions.

 - Add the noodles at the end.
-If you cook them from the beginning, they will overcook and the broth will become pasty.
-The noodles go in at the end, timed precisely.
+If you cook them from the beginning, they will become overcooked and the broth will turn pasty.
+Noodles go in at the end, timed precisely.

 - Calculate the broth carefully.
 Thick noodles absorb a lot of liquid.
-Use double the broth you think is necessary.
-You can always reduce, but you can't revive a dry stew.
+Use twice as much broth as you think you'll need.
+You can always reduce it, but you can't revive a dry stew.

 - Do not stir the cod.
-Place it on top, let it cook with the steam.
-If you stir too much, it will crumble and disappear among the chickpeas.
+Place it on top and let it cook with the steam.
+If you stir too much, it will flake apart and disappear among the chickpeas.

 - Serve immediately.
 Unlike other stews, this one doesn't improve as much the next day because the noodles swell and absorb all the broth.
-If you have leftovers, heat them with an additional splash of broth or water.
+If you have leftovers, reheat them with a splash of extra broth or water.

 Frequently asked questions about Extremaduran stew